'Things will get worse': London goes into stricter lockdown

 The respiratory pandemic, which emerged in China last year and has killed over a million people worldwide, is spreading in most parts of Britain, whose official death toll of 43,155 is the highest in Europe.

-Anger, though, is rising over the economic, social and health costs of the biggest curtailment of freedoms since wartime.
+Anger, though, is rising over the economic, social and health costs of the biggest curtailment of freedoms since World War Two.
 One former government adviser warned some people would have trouble clothing their children soon.

 Health Secretary Matt Hancock said London, which has a population of 9 million, as well as the adjacent, heavily populated county of Essex, would be put on "high" alert level, up from "medium", at one minute past midnight (2301 GMT Friday).